Deepak-Mishra815/fraud-detection-dataflow/README.md

 ## Screenshots

-Here are the various steps and screenshots showcasing the project:
+Here are the step-by-step screenshots showcasing the project:

 1. **Kaggle Dataset Download:**